-Creating a customer journey is all about understanding your service from the point of view of a customer.
-All you have to do is develop several user personas that reflect stereotypical customers, giving you the opportunity to understand different perspectives – simple but effective.
-Once you have created the profiles, touch points and experiences become easier to map.
+Creating a customer journey is all about understanding your service from the point of view of your customer.
+All you have to do is develop several personas that reflect stereotypical customers.
+This gives you the opportunity to understand different perspectives – a simple but effective method.
+Once you have created your user profiles, touch points and experiences become easier to map.

 Let’s talk about customer journey touch points